Recommended Settings

 • User

 • Long Name: Something descriptive.
-Ex: Your name, Discord Handle, or Ham Callsign
+Ex: Your name, Discord Handle, or Ham Callsign.
+You can even include an email or website (ProTip: put BayMe.sh in your name so more people can find us)

 • Device Config